Apaczer/uae4all/README.md

 ## Compatibility list
 There are some drawbacks when FAME is not used:
-- Zool II - less optimized
+- _Zool II_ - less optimized
-- Jim Power - less optimized
+- _Jim Power in Mutant Planet_ - less optimized
-- Xenon II - crashes after sprite collision with bomb
+- _Xenon 2: Megablast_ - crashes after sprite collision with bomb

 Below titles will play better on UAE core comparable to FAME:
-- SuperFrog - no video jittery on "auto" frameskip
+- _Superfrog_ - no video jittery on "auto" frameskip
-- Alien Breed - no video jittery on "auto" frameskip
+- _Alien Breed_ - no video jittery on "auto" frameskip
-- James Pond - boot ups and doesn't crash (CR PDX by TIC)
+- _James Pond_ - boot ups and doesn't crash (CR PDX by TIC)
-- Great Giana Sisters - boot ups and doesn't crash
+- _The Great Giana Sisters_ - boot ups and doesn't crash
-- Nicky II - boot ups and doesn't crash
+- _Nicky II_ - boot ups and doesn't crash
-- AdamsFamily - no sprite freezes during gameplay
+- _The Addams Family Mansion Mayhem_ - no sprite freezes during gameplay
+- _Moonstone: A Hard Days Knight_ - passes loading screen when disk B is being read on DF1 drive

 UAE4ALL emulation related issues:
-- James Pond - player's sprite can pass through walls
+- _James Pond_ - player's sprite can pass through walls
+- _Moonstone: A Hard Days Knight_ - will play only with first (DF0) and second (DF1) disk mounted simultaneously

 ## FAQ
 Q) _What's the difference between stock UAE4ALL (from 1.3.3 MiyooCFW)?_
 A: This revision is more compatible and have additional user-friendly features described in changelog.
 The previous src was also unavailable, so this port is a chance for other people to work of it and modify this emulator to their needs.